Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-exploring-all-cursor-options.md

   - css
 ---

-Guys, heads-up, many cursor options are hardly ever used!
+Heads-up, many cursor options are hardly ever used!

 Cursors can help a person understand what's going on, so let's use them more.